Contributed By TMI Associates

 Preliminary injunctions are available in cases where such injunctions are necessary for a rights-owner to avoid any substantial detriment or imminent danger with respect to the rights in dispute.

-A potential defendant can file a request for a patent invalidation trial before the JPO and/or initiate a lawsuit for declaratory judgment to confirm the absence of the right to demand an injunction, etc. There is no need for a potential opponent to lodge a protective brief to take these actions.
-It should be noted that a potential opponent is not entitled to require the owner to post a bond under the Civil Preservation Act; however, a court usually orders the owner to deposit a certain amount as a security when issuing an interim injunction order.
+A potential defendant can file a request for a patent invalidation trial before the JPO and/or initiate a lawsuit for a declaratory judgment to confirm the absence of the right to demand an injunction, etc. There is no need for a potential opponent to lodge a protective brief in order to take these actions.
+It should be noted that a potential opponent is not entitled to require the owner to post a bond under the Civil Preservation Act, but a court usually orders the owner to deposit a certain amount as a security when issuing an interim injunction order.

 There are no special limitations applicable to intellectual property matters.

-Although there is no discovery procedure in Japan, the Patent Act provides that a court can order a party to produce documents upon the other party’s request for the purpose of proving infringement activities or calculating damages.
+Although there is no discovery procedure in Japan, the Patent Act provides that a court can order a party to produce documents upon the other party’s request for the purpose of: (i) proving infringing activities if prima facie evidence of such infringing activities is provided; or (ii) calculating damages if the court tentatively concludes that the intellectual property rights infringement has been established.
 However, this will not apply where the accused infringer possessing the documents has reasonable grounds to refuse to produce them.

-When the court finds it necessary to determine whether there are reasonable grounds, it may demand that the person with the documents present them for review in camera).
-Also, the amended Patent Act, effective 1 July 2019, introduces a procedure in which the court can determine the necessity of document production by way of in-camera procedures.
-The amended Patent Act also introduces a procedure that allows expert advisers to participate in the such a procedure.
+When the court finds it necessary to determine whether there are reasonable grounds, it may demand that the person with the documents present them for review in camera.
+Furthermore, on 1 July 2019, the amended Patent Act introduced a procedure in which the court can determine the necessity of document production by way of in-camera procedures.
+The amended Patent Act also introduced a procedure that allows expert advisers to participate in such procedure.

-A complaint must contain both parties’ names, addresses and a plaintiff’s lawyer’s name and address, if appointed, the gist of the demand and the grounds for the demand.
-In particular, each accused product and act of infringing conduct must be specified in detail and the relevant features of the product must be described and compared with each element of a claim.
-To identify these facts, a patentee is expected to conduct a sufficiently detailed investigation and analysis on a case prior to initiating a lawsuit.
+A complaint must contain both parties’ names and addresses, and a plaintiff’s lawyer’s name and address, if appointed, the gist of the demand and the grounds for the demand.
+In particular, each accused product and act of infringing conduct must be specified in detail, and the relevant features of the product must be described and compared with each element of a claim.
+In general, supportive evidence to prove such act of infringing conduct and the relevant features of the product is submitted together with the complaint.
+To identify these facts and find the relevant evidence, a patentee is expected to conduct a sufficiently detailed investigation and analysis on a case prior to initiating a lawsuit.

 There are no special provisions for lawsuits in intellectual property proceedings that differ from those for non-intellectual property proceedings.

-Supplementing pleadings with additional arguments is acceptable.
-A court examines the case through periodic hearing procedures (generally once a month) and each party is allowed to add its legal/factual arguments or evidence in the course of those procedures.
+It is acceptable to supplement pleadings with additional arguments.
+A court examines the case through periodic hearing procedures (generally once a month), and each party is allowed to add its legal/factual arguments or evidence in the course of those procedures.
 The plaintiff may even expand or amend the claim or statement of claim until oral arguments are concluded.
 However, the courts may limit such additional arguments or evidence if it considers that they would substantially delay court proceedings.

 The legal system does not allow for representative or collective actions for intellectual property rights proceedings, although if the subject matter of the suits is common to two or more persons or is based on the same factual or statutory cause, these persons may sue or be sued as co-parties.